utkdigitalinitiatives/ushanka/docs/source/contents/fedora.rst

 * PREMIS: This datastream contains the PREMIS file, which is a metadata file that describes the provenance of the DIP part.
 * POLICY: This datastream contains the policy file, which is a metadata file that describes the rights and access restrictions for the DIP part.
 * OBJ: This datastream contains the primary file from the DIP that the other files describe.
+* TN: If the OBJ is and image or image-like file, this datastream contains a thumbnail of the OBJ.
+* OCR: If the OBJ has searchable text, this datastream contains the OCR text so that it can be indexed by Solr.

 The relationships between the DIP part and its files can be understood with the following diagram: